COPRS/infrastructure/docs/user_manuals/how-to/Security.md

 Clamav is decomposed in 3 modules.
 - Freshclam for signature update.
 - clamd the daemon.
-- clamonacc which performs on access scanning.
+- clamonacc which performs on-access scanning.

 ## Wazuh
 **Scope: The Manager is installed only on the first master node and agent that are installed on all remaining nodes.**

 The COTS can be configured by updating the file : ```infrastructure/platform/roles/security/wazuh/defaults/main.yml``` We strongly advise to use the lastest version of Wazuh as the version 3 and 4 are not the same.
 Using version 3, the playbook may not work.